Tailszefox/Pony-Fusion/README.md

 Based on the TV show My Little Pony created by Hasbro, DHX Media and Studio B, and developed by Lauren Faust.

-If you need to contact me, I can be reached at
-    tails@tailszefox.no-ip.com
-or
-    tailszefox@gmail.com

 The current live version is located at http://www.ponyar.net/pony_fusion/

 For more informations, have a look at the FAQ provided with the website.